Mount Coot-tha: Mount Coot-tha Reserve

-The Mount Coot-tha Reserve contains more than 1,500 hectares of natural bushland, including J C Slaughter Falls along Ithaca Creek, as well as native wildlife.
+The Mount Coot-tha Reserve contains more than 1,500 hectares of natural bushland, including J C Slaughter Falls and Simpson Falls along Ithaca Creek, as well as native wildlife.
 Mount Coot-tha Reserve also shares a border with Brisbane Forest Park, which adds a further 25,000 hectares.

 Television and radio towers

 On a ridge near the summit on the other side of Mount Coot-tha, are the television transmission towers for the Brisbane television stations and their respective studios; Ten (TVQ-10), Nine (QTQ-9), Seven (BTQ-7).
 The transmission tower for (ABC Brisbane) is located on the mountain, which also broadcasts television for multicultural station SBS and previously the community television station Briz 31.
 Most of the FM Brisbane radio stations also transmit from Mount Coot-tha.

 Part of the Brisbane suburb of The Gap is located on the foothills beneath the television towers.